FlowFuse/website/src/blog/2024/04/how-to-send-and-receive-emails-using-node-red.md

 2. Select the "Get mail" option according to your preference.
 3. Select Protocol as "IMAP," which is recommended when you are connecting your third-party app for receiving emails.
 4. Enter the environment variable set for userid and password in the corresponding field as shown below.
-5. Drag a debug node onto the canvas and connect the debug node input to the "e-mail in" node output.
+5. Drag a debug node onto the canvas and connect the debug node's input to the "e-mail in" node's output.

 !["Screenshot of Dashboard displaying logged in user information"](./images/sending-and-receiving-email-with-node-red-e-mail-node-configuration.png "Screenshot of Dashboard displaying logged in user information"){data-zoomable}